Tony, Caro and John: Band history

 Multi-instrumentalist Tony Doré and bassist John Clark were childhood friends in Derby, England, and played together on both the rock and folk circuit.
 After university they reunited in 1970, when John came to London to join Tony and Caroline (Caro), who had played university folk clubs together.
 All on the First Day was made in 1972 with almost no budget and primitive equipment, recorded on John's 2-track; they could overdub in mono only by re-recording the backing track at the same time.
 They self-pressed the LP in an edition of only 100 copies, with the home-grown nature of the product emphasized by individually spray-painted covers.

 Expanding the band line-up with Simon Burrett on lead guitar, Jonny Owen on Harmonica and Rod Jones on keyboards, Tony, Caro and John continued on the college circuit for a little while under the name "Forever and Ever" but the gigging stopped in the late seventies, when families and careers took precedence.
 The band continued to jam together, and to record in John Clark's multi-track studio.

 Then in 2001, Tony Doré was contacted by Shadoks Music in Germany, when it transpired that there was an underground following for the All on the First Day album, and copies were changing hands for substantial sums of money.
 The band agreed that Shadoks could produce a limited release of vinyl albums from the original master, and at the same time release the album on CD.
 The release included five bonus tracks recorded around the time of All on the First Day.
 Almost simultaneously the band released some of the studio tracks recorded since All on the First Day, as the limited edition CD-R album Retrospect under the Forever and Ever band name.
 This was available online.

 Bassist John Clark died in 2005.

-Following the wider release of the band's material, one of Doré’s compositions "The Snowdon Song" was covered by the indie duo Beach House, on their eponymous 2006 debut album.
-Although not attributed to TCJ on the album, and given a different title ("Lovelier Girl"), Beach House do not dispute authorship of the song.
-Doré worked with Beach House’s management on authorship and royalty issues.
+Following the wider release of the band's material, Doré’s 1972 composition "The Snowdon Song" was covered by the American dream pop duo Beach House, on their eponymous 2006 debut album.
+Beach House changed the key and time signature, altered the lyrics, and changed the title to "Lovelier Girl", with Doré nor the trio given no attribution; they worked with Beach House’s management on authorship and royalty issues, with Doré now given writing credits.